 Loading your data to your Snowflake Data Warehouse

 Snowflake offers several different ways to load your data with its distinct performance characteristic and limitations.
 In this guide, we’ll talk you through a few of these.
-(Note: please consult Snowflake documentation for more details about various other ways of loading the data.)
+Please consult Snowflake documentation for more details about other ways of loading the data.

 This guide assumes you have already set up and configured your Snowflake databases.
 So, if this isn’t the case, check out Snowflake’s internal guidelines for understanding table structures.